Eugenia Davitashvili: Politics

 In 1995, she participated in the Russian legislative election as the head of the Juna Davitashvili Bloc.
 Her 0.47% of votes were not enough to give her any seat in the State Duma.

 Experiments

 In 1983 and 1984, physicist and psi researcher, Russell Targ, his daughter Elisabeth Targ, and Keith Harary visited the Soviet Union as guests of the Soviet Academy of Sciences.
 In Moscow they were able to discuss remote viewing research with Russian scientists, visit psychics, including Davitashvili, and allegedly even carry out with her some remote viewing experiments between Moscow and San Francisco.

 Death

 Davitashvili died in Moscow on 8 June 2015, two days after she fell into a coma, according to her close friend and actor Stanislav Sadalsky.
-She was buried next to her son, who died in 2001.
+She was buried next to her son.